stefanfrede/frede-io/assets/pdf/cv_stefan_frede.md

   unit tests before merged into master.
 + Wrote documentation to enhance usability.

-I developed an interface to interact via a WebSocket connection with the back-end over a REST API.
+I built an interface to interact via a WebSocket connection with the back-end over a REST API.

 + Set-up the development environment with Webpack and Babel to use modern